Kerry says U.S. ready to take more refugees

 Kerry has pushed for renewed efforts to find a political solution to the crisis and urged Russia and Iran, who back Syrian President Bashar al-Assad, to convince him to negotiate an end to the war.

-(Reporting By Lesley Wroughton; Additional reporting by Jason Lange in Washington; editing by John O'Donnell and Ruth Pitchford)
+(Reporting By Lesley Wroughton; Additional reporting by Jason Lange in Washington; editing by John O'Donnell and Ros Russell)